evancoons22/ml-sign-language/README.md

 # ml-sign-language
-Live inference of sign language for math 156 final project UCLA.
+Live inference of sign language letters and digits for math 156 final project UCLA.

 ### Example